LennaHammer/English/EVP/out/words_adjective.md

 ## 932. crazy ## adjective
 /ˈkreɪ.zi/ ANGRY
 [B2]annoyed or angry
-- The constant noise drove me crazy.
+- The constant noise `drove` me crazy.
-- Dad went crazy when I told him what had happened.
+- Dad `went` crazy when I told him what had happened.

 ## 933. criminal ## adjective [always before noun]
 /ˈkrɪm.ən.əl/ CRIME
 [B2]relating to crime
-- criminal activity
+- criminal `activity`
-- a criminal act/offence
+- a criminal `act/offence`
-- a criminal investigation
+- a criminal `investigation`
-- I didn't know he had a criminal record.
+- I didn't know he had a criminal `record`.

 ## 934. critical ## adjective
 /ˈkrɪt̬.ɪ.kəl/ NOT PLEASED
 [B2]saying that someone or something is bad or wrong
 - a critical report
-- The report is highly critical of safety standards at the factory.
+- The report is highly critical `of` safety standards at the factory.

 ## 935. critical ## adjective
 /ˈkrɪt̬.ɪ.kəl/ IMPORTANT
 [B2]of the greatest importance to the way things might happen
-- The President's support is critical to this project.
+- The President's support is critical `to` this project.
 - a critical decision

 ## 936. critical ## adjective